Walkthrough to approve new airport space canceled twice

 Father Piasta said he planned to contact Delta all along, but that his duties as a chaplain at JFK Airport and pastor of St. Joseph’s Parish in Jamaica, Queens, took precedence.

-Fast forward to late 2021 when a former JFK chaplain, Deacon Tom Reilly, wrote an email to Delta CEO Ed Bastion on an unrelated issue.
+Fast forward to late 2021 when a former JFK chaplain, Deacon Tom Reilly, wrote an email to Delta CEO Ed Bastian on an unrelated issue.
 Deacon Reilly added a footnote that not accommodating his former colleagues at LaGuardia might be a missed opportunity for Delta customers and other passengers at the airport.

-“Your planned refurbishment at LGA might be our last opportunity to include this important enhancement for LGA,” Deacon Reilly wrote to Bastion.
+“Your planned refurbishment at LGA might be our last opportunity to include this important enhancement for LGA,” Deacon Reilly wrote to Bastian.
 “Would you consider this possibility?
 Space requirements would be minimal, but the benefit to travelers, Delta and LGA employees, which is provided regularly at airports throughout the world, would be powerful.”

 When contacted last week by The Tablet, a Delta Airlines spokesperson deferred to the Port Authority.

-Bastion, however, liked Deacon Reilly’s idea, according to a response to the former chaplain’s email that has been shared with The Tablet.
+Bastian, however, liked Deacon Reilly’s idea, according to a response to the former chaplain’s email that has been shared with The Tablet.

 Deacon Reilly, who was from the Diocese of Rockville Centre, currently lives in the Chicago area but keeps in contact with Father Piasta.
-“Thanks for raising the issue of a chapel,” Bastion wrote to Deacon Reilly.
+“Thanks for raising the issue of a chapel,” Bastian wrote to Deacon Reilly.
 “I’m forwarding your note to Ryan [Marzullo] who leads our LGA and JFK builds. … I do agree it would be great if we can accommodate.”

 Deacon Reilly and Marzullo both attended the meeting in mid-January.
 Also there was Patty Ornst, Delta’s managing director of state and local government affairs.